-Public Lighting opex is from table 4.1.2 'Public Lighting Descriptor Matrix' table row 133 for FY1314.
-The opex number aligns with annual regulatory reports and the Economic benchmarking RIN.
+Public Lighting opex is from table 4.1.2 'Descriptor Matrix Annually' cell D141.
+The opex number aligns with the opex number reported for Public Lighting in the Economic benchmarking RIN.

-Metering opex is from table 4.2.2 Cost Metrics by addition of row 12 to 45 and subtracting the capex related component in row 13, 28 and 31.
+Metering opex is from table 4.2.2 Cost Metrics by addition of rows H15 to H26 and H33 to H41.